 l.
-Motiv ves and aims of SETAC-EC Green Deal SSbD Consultation meetings 3 2.
-Conte emporary notes on the Plenary session: presentation contents, highlights and interactions 4 2.1 Reader's Guide: 4 2.2 Program of the 1st SETAC-EC Consultation plenary session 4 2.3 Welcome on behalf of Organizing Committee and SETAC 5 2.4 Introduction, background, aims and program 5 2.5 Safe and Sustainable by Design: the framework and its key challenges 5 2.6 SSbD: how can we translate scientific methods into practical substitution with SSbD 6 2.7 Solutions for challenges, and requirements on SSbD from the perspective of large compar 8 nies 2.8 Solutions for challenges, and requirements on SSbD from the perspective of SMEs .
-10 2.9 SSbD: Stimulating the science-to-practice transfer. .
-12 2.10 Closure of Plenary introductory session .
-14 3.
-Desig gn and detailed results of the Breakout groups .
-14 3.1 Reader's guide .
-14 3.2 Breakout group work format for collecting ideas on SSbD .
-14 3.3 Hazard Data Provision. .
-15 3.3.1 Questions .
-15 3.3.2 Proposed ideas .
-16 3.4 Risk Assessment topics in the context of SSbD .20 3.4.1 Questions .20 3.4.2 Proposed ideas .21 3.5 Life Cycle Analysis Challenges .23 3.5.1 Questions .23 3.5.2 Proposed ideas .24 1.
-Plena ry wrap-up session with highlighted ideas for SSbD .25 4.1 Introducing the plenary wrap up .25 4.2 Presenting the highlights of the breakout sessions .25 4.2.1 Highlights of the breakouts on Hazard .25 4.2.2 Highlights of the breakouts on Risk .25 4.2.3 Highlights of the breakouts on Life Cycle Assessment .26 4.3 Closing the Consultation meeting .27
+Motiv es and aims of SETAC-EC Consultation Meetings on SSbD 3 2.
+Conte mporary notes on the plenary session: presentation contents, highlights and interactions 4 2.1.
+Reader's guide: 4 2.2.
+Program of the 1st SETAC-EC Consultation plenary session 4 2.3.
+Welcome on behalf of Organizing Committee and SETAC 5 2.4.
+Introduction, background, aims and program 2.5.
+Safe and Sustainable by Design: the framework and its key challenges 2.6.
+SSbD: how can we translate scientific methods into practical substitution with SSbD 2.7.
+Solutions for challenges, and requirements on SSbD from the perspective of large es 2.8.
+Solutions for challenges, and requirements on SSbD from the perspective of SMEs 2.9.
+SSbD: Stimulating the science-to-practice transfer 2.10.
+Closure of plenary introductory session 3. and detailed results of the breakout groups • 3.1.
+Reader's guide 3.2.
+Breakout group work format for collecting ideas on SSbD Hazard Data Provision 3.3.
+3.3.1.
+Questions 3.3.2.
+Proposed ideas 16 3.4.
+Risk Assessment topics in the context of SSbD.
+3.4.1.
+3.4.2.
+Questions Proposed ideas 3.5.
+Life Cycle Analysis Challenges 3.5.1.
+Questions 3.5.2.
+Proposed ideas 24 1.
+Plenar y wrap-up session with highlighted ideas for SSbD 25 4.1.
+Introducing the plenary wrap-up.
+25 4.2.
+Presenting the highlights of the breakout sessions Highlights of the breakouts on Hazard 4.2.2.
+4.2.3.
+Highlights of the breakouts on Life Cycle Assessment 5. g the Consultation meeting 5.1.
+Reflections by Sofie Nørager (EC) 5.2.
+Closing remarks and thanks expressed by the chair

-1. Motives and aims of SETAC-EC Consultation meetings on SSbD
+1. Motives and aims of SETAC-EC Consultation Meetings on SSbD

 Safe and Sustainable by Design (SSbD) is a core element of the European Green Deal's Chemical Strategy for Sustainability (CSS).
 SSbD is a pro-active approach that is geared towards designing novel molecules and materials that are intrinsically safe (for human health and the environment) and sustainable (which concerns impact categories beyond mere safety).
-Given the key importance of SSbD, it is deemed highly relevant to mobilize contemporary science, to provide methodologies, data, models and tools to solve conceptual problems associated with SSbD and operationalize SSbD for practitioners.
-Hence, SETAC and the European Commission joined forces, to organize a two SETAC-EC Green Deal SSbD Consultation meeting and a Green Deal SSbD Workshop.
+Given the key importance of SSbD, it is deemed highly relevant to mobilize contemporary science, provide methodologies, data, models and tools, solve conceptual problems associated with SSbD and operationalize SSbD for practitioners.
+Hence, SETAC and the European Commission joined forces, to organize a SETAC-EC Consultation Meeting on SSbD.

-The meeting, of which the results are summarized as preliminary results in the present document, was described regarding motives for- and aims of the meeting on the following SETAC website page: SETAC-EC 1st Consultation Meeting webpages (2nd of October, 2023).
-The general idea is, that the scientific community of SETAC can "[...] support the European Commission (EC) in identifying creative solutions on the Safe and Sustainable by Design (SSbD) vision and [that SETAC-members are invited to] become involved in the process!"
+The meeting, of which the results are summarized as preliminary results in the present document, was described on the following webpage: SETAC-EC 1st Consultation Meeting (2 October 2023).
+The general idea is that the scientific community of SETAC can "[...] support the European Commission (EC) in identifying creative solutions on the Safe and Sustainable by Design (SSbD) vision and [that SETAC-members are invited to] become involved in the process!"